MundoDele Spanish Grammar

 - Changing hay for plural nouns: say hay tres libros, not han tres libros.

-- Translating “it” literally in weather expressions: Spanish says llueve, not a literal “it rains” with a separate subject.
+- Translating “it” literally in weather expressions: Spanish says llueve, not a separate subject plus verb.

 - Confusing impersonal se and passive se: se vive bien is impersonal; se venden casas agrees with the plural noun.

-- Using infinitive when a specific subject is introduced: say es necesario que estudies, not es necesario estudiar when speaking directly about “you”.
+- Using the infinitive when a specific subject is introduced: say es necesario que estudies when speaking directly about “you”.

 - Forgetting the subjunctive after many impersonal evaluations: es importante que vengas, es posible que llueva.